GabrelBulz/sms_project/ReadMe.txt

     Create a parser for the config file.
     Extract the id_node, metrics require to be transmitted, interval in second on which the client will send a package to server.
-    Extract the credentials for the pika connection CURRENTLY ALL PIKA CONNECTIONS ARE SET ON LOCALHOST AND THE AMPQ FIELDS FROM THE CONFIG FILE ARE NOT USE!!!!
+    Extract the credentials for the pika connection CURRENTLY ALL PIKA CONNECTIONS ARE SET ON LOCALHOST AND THE AMPQ FIELDS FROM THE CONFIG FILE ARE NOT USED!!!!
     (but can be modifyed to use the ampq elements from the config file)

 client.py:
-    This module will create a pika connection to the server CURRENTLY THE PIKA CONNECTION IS MADE USING LOCALHOSt, but ca be modified to use the credentials, and port for the CONFIG param which stored parsed info from the conf.ini file
+    This module will create a pika connection to the server CURRENTLY THE PIKA CONNECTION IS MADE USING LOCALHOST, but ca be modified to use the credentials, and port for the CONFIG param which stored parsed info from the conf.ini file